wshon/madedit-mod/README.txt

 New: Indicate "Empty expression" on status bar if user did not fill the search box and hit Search
 New: TrimLeadingSpaces----remove leading space and tab chars of lines
 New: Selection support in TrimTrailingSpaces, TrimLeadingSpaces, DeleteEmptyLines, DeleteEmptyLinesWithSpaces and JoinLines
-New: Selection copying to search text while searching with regex
+New: Selected text copying to search text while searching with regex

 Fix: Assertion failure MadEditFrame.cpp:3403
 Fix: Rollback changes in Search/Replace(since 0.3.5)